-Normal hydrated skin has plump cells, but when the skin becomes dry, those cells shrivel, creating fine lines and wrinkles, according to MayoClinic.com.
-The dry skin can flake and itch, and become red and irritated.
-It may feel rough and raw, causing the skin around your eyes to swell and become sore.
+The dry skin can flake and itch, become red and irritated, and it could feel rough and raw, causing the skin around your eyes to swell and become sore.
 In some instances, your skin may show scales.
-You may be more prone to dry, flaky skin around your eyes if other areas of your face or skin are also dry.
+It could be a medical condition that's causing the dry, flaky skin around your eyes or it might be a victim of your skincare routine.

 Dry, flaky skin around your eyes can be quite bothersome.
 If your skin has not cleared up from simple treatments, contact your doctor, as you may have an underlying condition that requires different or additional treatment.
 Your eyes are important, and the surrounding skin area is delicate.

 Facial psoriasis can occur around your eyes, most often in the eyebrows.
 It causes your skin to dry and flake, and scales may cover your lashes, according to the National Psoriasis Foundation.

 Seborrheic dermatitis, also known as eczema, also occurs on the face and around the eyes.
 Eczema causes a red, scaly, itchy rash, typically due to oily skin.
 When it makes your skin flake, it also causes it to dry out.
 Eczema can occur anywhere on the body and causes severe dry patches that can get very itchy, red and inflamed.

 Blepharitis is an inflammatory condition that affects the eyelids, due to malfunctioning oil glands.
 This condition causes red, itchy and flaky eyelids.

 Contact dermatitis is a common ailment resulting from an allergic reaction to certain irritants touching your skin.
 This can occur from eye make-up or skin foundation.